Bolick and Traditions Pottery host 29th year of Annual Heritage Day, Wood Kiln Opening

-LENOIR — With several generations of potters present on June 26, the Bolick and Traditions Pottery hosted its annual Heritage Day and Wood Kiln Opening.
+LENOIR — With several generations of potters present on June 26, the Bolick and Traditions Pottery hosted their annual Heritage Day and Wood Kiln Opening on June 26.

 In its 29th year, the annual Heritage Day and Wood Kiln Opening takes place twice a year.
-The second typically takes place in the fall, on the Saturday after Thanksgiving.
+The second typically takes place in the fall.

-Janet Bolick Calhoun, a sixth-generation potter, said her mom’s great grandfather and his brother settled in central North Carolina from Germany, citing that the area had a great clay source for making pottery.
-Her ancestors made items such as pickling crocks and canning jars, and they traveled around to sell the items, to earn a living.
-Her great-great-grandfather fired a wood kiln three times a week, which Calhoun said would have taken a lot of work.
+Janet Bolick Calhoun, a sixth generation potter, said her mom’s great grandfather and his brother settled in central North Carolina from Germany, citing that the area had a great clay source for making pottery.
+Her acestors made items like pickling crocks and canning jars, and would travel around to sell the items to make a living.
+Her twice great grandfather would fire a wood kiln three times a week, which Calhoun said would’ve taken a lot of work.

 “It takes two days just to cut all of the wood,” Calhoun said.
 “It takes weeks to make the pots and get them ready, then it takes a day to fire the kiln.”

-Calhoun and other family members — such as her father, mother and husband — now use electric kilns to create pottery pieces, but they like to use the wood kiln every so often in homage to tradition.
+Calhoun and her other family members — such as her father, mother and husband — now use electric kilns to create pottery pieces, but like to use the wood kiln every so often to hold on to tradition.

 “We like to hold on to things of old,” Calhoun said.